tasmota/docs/docs/Rules.md

 !!! note
     If bootloops are detected all rules will be disabled as a precaution.
 See [SetOption36](Commands.md#setoption36).

 There are three separate **rule sets** called `Rule1`, `Rule2` and `Rule3`.
-Each rule set can contain many rules which are dynamically compressed.
-Number of rules that can fit in a rule set varies.
-Expect at least 1000 characters available per rule set.
+Each rule set can contain many rules.
+The number of rules that can fit in a rule set varies, but expect at least 1000 characters available per set.
+Additionally, rules are dynamically compressed, meaning they will be compressed automatically when doing so is required, but left uncompressed until that point.

 Whenever a rule set is enabled all the rules in it will be active.
 If the character count of the rules in one set actually exceeds the limit, start using the next rule set.
 If you have a long list of rules, verify the rules have all fit by inspecting the resulting log.